github/docs/content/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally.md

 {% data reusables.cli.cli-learn-more %}

 To check out a pull request locally, use the `gh pr checkout` subcommand.
-Replace `pull-request` with the number, URL, or head branch of the pull request.
+Replace `PULL-REQUEST` with the number, URL, or head branch of the pull request.

 ```shell
 gh pr checkout PULL-REQUEST